wrose001/shades/README.md

 # Shades

-Shades is an  ecommerce site that offers designer sunglasses at affordable prices.
+Shades is an e-commerce site that offers designer sunglasses at affordable prices.
 You can find the deployed application here: https://shades-gs.herokuapp.com/